Aurangzeb: War of succession

 After making clear his desire for his son Dara to take over after him, Shah Jahan fell ill with strangury in 1657.
 He was kept in seclusion and cared for by Dara in the newly built city of Shahjahanabad (Old Delhi).
 Rumours spread that Shah Jahan had died, which led to concerns among his younger sons.
 These younger sons took military actions seemingly in response, but it is not known whether these preparations were made in the mistaken belief that the rumours of death of Shah Jahan were true and that Dara might be hiding it for political gain, or whether the challengers were taking advantage of the situation.

-Shah Shuja in Bengal, where he had been governor since 1637 crowned himself King at RajMahal.
+In Bengal, Shah Shuja who he had been governor there since 1637 crowned himself king.
 He brought his cavalry, artillery and river flotilla upriver towards Agra.
-Near Varanasi his forces confronted a defending army sent from Delhi under the command of Prince Sulaiman Shukoh, son of Dara Shukoh, and Raja Jai Singh.

-Murad did the same in his governorship of Gujarat and Aurangzeb did so in the Deccan.
+Near Varanasi his forces confronted a defending army sent from Delhi under the command of Prince Sulaiman Shikoh, the son of Dara Shikoh, and Raja Jai Singh.
+Murad did the same at Gujarat, as did Aurangzeb in the Deccan.

 After regaining some of his health, Shah Jahan moved to Agra and Dara urged him to send forces to challenge Shah Shuja and Murad, who had declared themselves rulers in their respective territories.
-While Shah Shuja was defeated at Banares in February 1658, the army sent to deal with Murad discovered to their surprise that he and Aurangzeb had combined their forces, the two brothers having agreed to partition the empire once they had gained control of it.
+While Shah Shuja was defeated at Varanasi in February 1658, the army sent to deal with Murad discovered to their surprise that he and Aurangzeb had combined their forces, the two brothers having agreed to partition the empire once they had gained control of it.

 The two armies clashed at Dharmat in April 1658, with Aurangzeb being the victor.
 Shuja was chased through Bihar.
 The victory of Aurangzeb proved this to be a poor decision by Dara Shikoh, who now had a defeated force on one front and a successful force unnecessarily pre-occupied on another.
 Realising that his recalled Bihar forces would not arrive at Agra in time to resist the emboldened Aurangzeb's advance, Dara scrambled to form alliances in order but found that Aurangzeb had already courted key potential candidates.

 When Dara's disparate, hastily assembled army clashed with Aurangzeb's well-disciplined, battle-hardened force at the battle of Samugarh in late May, neither Dara's men nor his generalship were any match for Aurangzeb.
 Dara had also become over-confident in his own abilities and, by ignoring advice not to lead in battle while his father was alive, he cemented the idea that he had usurped the throne.
 "After the defeat of Dara, Shah Jahan was imprisoned in the fort of Agra where he spent eight long years under the care of his favourite daughter Jahanara."